KxSystems/kx-vscode/README.md

 ### Install q with VS Code.

-q can be installed from the VS Code extension.
-You still need to register for [kdb+ Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/).
+You can install q from the VS Code extension.
+You still need to register for [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/).

 The kdb+ license will be added as part of the installation, although a `QHOME` environment variable is still required if you wish to utilise the installation outside of VS Code.